Self-Hosted GitHub App

 <div align="left"><figure><img src="/files/Wd6vngXopGJNO7cCWpi8" alt=""><figcaption><p>GitHub App name</p></figcaption></figure> <figure><img src="/files/J28PyVNKNjhWMpQR0Nke" alt=""><figcaption><p>Homepage URL</p></figcaption></figure> <figure><img src="/files/so5mBcJJrBstno2YAWYA" alt=""><figcaption><p>Webhook URL</p></figcaption></figure></div>

-4. Add the **Callback URL**
+4. Add the **Callback URL** (provided to you by Nullify)

 5. Enable **Request user authorization (OAuth) during installation**